nicolas-carolo/auru/README.md

-# auru: A shell script for keeping AUR packages up-to-date
+# auru: a shell script for keeping AUR packages up-to-date
 ```
   .--.  .-. .-.,---.  .-. .-.
  / /\ \ | | | || .-.\ | | | |